visipedia/iwildcam_comp/readme.md

        * Running md5sum `test_small.zip` should produce `70f68298f4390353e05a50f8b6e122f5`
 --->
 ## Camera Trap Animal Detection Model
-We are also providing a general animal detection model which competitors are free to use as they see fit.
+We also allow use of the [Microsoft AI for Earth MegaDetector](https://github.com/microsoft/CameraTraps/blob/master/megadetector.md) a general and robust camera trap detection model which competitors are free to use as they see fit.
+Megadetector V3 detects `animal` and `human` classes, while the MegaDetector V4 adds a `vehicle` class.
+Any version of the MegaDetector is allowed to be used in this competition.
+The models can be downloaded [here](https://github.com/microsoft/CameraTraps/blob/master/megadetector.md#downloading-the-models).

-The model is a tensorflow Faster-RCNN model with Inception-Resnet-v2 backbone and atrous convolution.
-It can be downloaded [here](https://lilablobssc.blob.core.windows.net/models/camera_traps/megadetector/megadetector_v2.pb).

-Sample code for running the detector over a folder of images can be found [here](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py).
+Sample code for running the megaDetector detector over a folder of images can be found [here](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py).

-We have run the detector over the WCS dataset, and provide the top 100 boxes and associated confidences along with the metadata.
+We have run MegaDetector V3 over the WCS dataset, and provide the top 100 boxes and associated confidences along with the metadata.
 Detections are provided in the following format:
 ```
 {
   'images':[image],